tripack45/VG101_SU16-15/RC Manualscript/rc4.md

 * Install, by keep clicking "continue".
 * Verify if you installed it correctly, by running `gcc -v` in `cmd`.

-If your intallation is successful, the last line of output should be like(minor difference possible):
+If your installation is successful, the last line of output should be like(minor difference possible):
 ```
 gcc version 5.1.0 <tdm32-1>